Can I get a mortgage with a bad credit rating?

 - Utility bills – missed payments, defaults, CCJ’s – IGNORED by our bad credit mortgage lenders

-debts on mobile phones, mail order, and utility bills ignored by our bad credit mortgage lenders up to £500
+Debts on mobile phones, mail order, and utility bills are all ignored by our poor credit mortgage lenders up to £500

 - Defaults +6 months ago – bad credit mortgages available with 20% deposit

 - Defaults +12 months ago – bad credit mortgages available with 15% deposit

 - Defaults +24 months ago – bad credit mortgages available with 10% deposit

 Do you have a poor Credit Rating due to County Court Judgements?